Be the next featured architect in our “Behind the Building” series! Click here to find out how.

 In 1994, Thomas Keller transformed a former laundromat in Yountville, California, into what is consider by many to be the finest dining establishment in the world, the French Laundry.
 Located in a historic neighborhood in the heart of Napa Valley, the restaurant became an overnight sensation, attracting guests from around the globe who wait months for a table in its cozy, 60-seat dining room.
 However, after two decades of serving up three-Michelin-starred dishes in the original landmark building, Chef Keller realized it was time to expand.

-The recently renovated restaurant, designed by the international architecture firm Snøhetta in collaboration with the California-based firm Envelope A+D, now features a state-of-the-art kitchen, an annex for the kitchen’s ancillary functions and a walled garden for outdoor dining.
+The recently renovated restaurant, designed by the international architecture firm Snøhetta, in collaboration with the California-based firm Envelope A+D, now features a state-of-the-art kitchen, an annex for the kitchen’s ancillary functions and a walled garden for outdoor dining.
 The architecture, like Chef Keller’s menu, is fusion of avant-garde style and culinary tradition, a recipe which “fosters a meaningful environment for the chefs who work there, setting a stage for cuisine that ignites the senses.”
-To learn more about the design of this gastronomic masterpiece continue reading below:

 Manufactured by SBI Building Materials